Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 });

-The expression uses multiple ternary operators (? :) to determine the value of **ButtonText** based on the state of the container (Container.currentState).
+The expression uses multiple ternary operators (? :) to determine the value of **buttonText** based on the container's state (container.currentState).

 This code performs a test to confirm that the button displayed in the user interface matches the current state of a container.
-Ensures that the interface shows the appropriate button for the container's status.
+It ensures that the interface shows the appropriate button for the container's state.

 Conclusion

-Unit testing is an essential part of the software development process.
-They allow us to identify and fix problems in our components and functions before they reach production.
-By using the Jest and React Testing Library, I can create effective unit tests for my React applications.
-I understand that writing solid tests not only improves the quality of my code, but it also makes it easier to maintain and evolve my project.
+Unit tests are an essential part of the software development process.
+They allow us to identify and fix issues in our components and functions before they reach production.
+By using Jest and React Testing Library, I can create effective unit tests for my React applications.
+I understand that writing solid tests not only improves the quality of my code but also facilitates the maintenance and evolution of my project.

 References